nelsongt/mfiaDLTS/README.md

 To simulate DLTS, Transient_Sim.m can be used to generate transients for any number of traps.
 The trap characteristics (energy, cross-section, density) can be inputted in the simulator and these values should be recovered after processing the spectra.
 To create the conventional spectra from the simulated transients, use Transient_To_CDLTS.m.
 Take the generated transient files and place them in a folder in the ProcessData folder, then point Transient_To_CDLTS.m to that folder.
 Currently, the automated peak fitting is primitive, but creating the Arrhenius plots from the plotted spectra is simple to do manually.

-*This was originally developed by George Nelson of NanoPower Research Labs at Rochester Institute of Technology to be used in experiments funded by AF AEDC under SBIR# F151-173-0753*
+*Initially developed by George Nelson of NanoPower Research Labs at Rochester Institute of Technology to be used in experiments funded by AF AEDC under SBIR# F151-173-0753*